emmmile/blocket/README.md

 # Blocket scraper

-This application download all rent ads for Stockholm from Blocket.se, and view them on a map.
+This application downloads all rent ads for Stockholm from Blocket.se, and shows them on a map.
-It is written as a node.js rest application and uses a Neo4j database for storing all the information.
+It is written as a node.js REST application and uses a Neo4j database for storing all the information.

 To run it, simply clone the repository and type:
 ```